Learn more about the staff of the INSPIRE Laboratory.

 Coffee cup next to a computer.

-Adelaide is a fourth-year student in the M.A-Ph.D.
+Adelaide is a fifth-year student in the M.A.-Ph.D.
 Program in Experimental Psychology.
 For her thesis, she is studying how the birth control pill affects memory in young adults.
-Her other research interests include sex differences in normal and abnormal cognitive aging.
 A couple fun facts about Adelaide: she loves hiking, spending time with her dog Mylo, and watching/reading Harry Potter!

 Kristina Munelith-Souksanh